EnviousBox/Far/README.md

 | Program name | Description | Written  In |
 |-|-|-|
 | far | Find and Replace any string of text in any file. | C# |

+## Licensing
+Far Library and CLI are licensed under the LGPLv3 license.